tmuxinator/tmuxinator/README.md

     $ tmuxinator list

-List all the projects you have configured
+List all the projects you have configured. aliased to `l`

     $ tmuxinator delete project_name

 Remove a project

     $ tmuxinator implode

-Remove all tmuxinator configs, aliases and scripts.
+Remove all tmuxinator configs, aliases and scripts. aliased to `i`

+    $ tmuxinator version

+shows tmuxinator's version. aliased to `v`

+    $ tmuxinator help

+shows tmuxinator's help. aliased to `h`

 ## Questions?
 Comments?
 Feature Request?

 I would love to hear your feedback on this project!
 Send me a message!

 ## Contributing to tmuxinator

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
 * Fork the project